deesirouss/terraform/sixth_day/readme.md

+# using cidrsubnet and making variable setup more easier to create VPC
-- here modules/vpc contains custom scratch modules for creating 3-tier VPC
+- here modules/vpc contains custom scratch modules for VPC with Private and Public Subnets
 > main.tf reuses the modules and create VPC using its own variables from root module directory